-Counselling Clontarf – Personalised Support, Wherever You Are
+Counselling near Clontarf – Personalised Support, Wherever You Are

 If you live in Clontarf and are feeling emotionally overwhelmed, disconnected, or unsure how to move forward, professional counselling may offer the clarity and support you need.
 I’m Wendy Corliss, a psychotherapist and nurse practitioner with over 30 years of clinical experience helping individuals, couples and families navigate personal and relational challenges with care and compassion.